Ajax23/PoreMS/docsrc/workflow.rst

 molecule to determine the mass density :math:`\rho`.

-The basic idea is counting the number of molecules :math:`N_i` in volume slices :math:`V_i`, thus getting the number densitiy :math:`\rho_{n,i}` in these subvolumes.
+The basic idea is counting the number of molecules :math:`N_i` in volume slices :math:`V_i`, thus getting the number density :math:`\rho_{n,i}` in these sub volumes.
 Inside the pore this is done by creating a radial slicing, similar to the radial distribution function.
-These subvolumes are calculated by
+These sub volumes are calculated by

 .. math::

     V_i^\text{radial}=\pi z_\text{pore}(r_i^2-r_{i-1}^2).

-with pore length :math:`z_\text{pore}` and radius :math:`r_i` of subvolume :math:`i`.
+with pore length :math:`z_\text{pore}` and radius :math:`r_i` of sub volume :math:`i`.
 This yields

 .. math::

     \rho_{n,i}^\text{radial}=\frac{N_i}{V_i^\text{radial}}=\frac{N_i}{\pi z_\text{pore}}\frac{1}{r_i^2-r_{i-1}^2}.

-Outside the pore, the subvolumes are given by
+Outside the pore, the sub volumes are given by

 .. math::